dawidbros1/php-start/README.md

     $html = "<html><head></head><body>" . $message . "</body></html>";

     if ($this->send($data['email'], $data['subject'], $html, $headers)) {
-        Session::set('success', "A link to reset your password has been sent to the email address you provided");
+        Session::success("A link to reset your password has been sent to the email address you provided");
     }
 }
 ```